Kubbi1/silenser/README.txt

-This utility is designed to disable the Internet for all users of the Wi-Fi network, except for you, using the ARP protocol vulnerability.
+This utility is designed to disable the Internet for all users of the Wi-Fi network, except for you.

 Tested on Kali Linux.